Budapest Travel Guide: History, Thermal Baths & Hidden Gems

 |

-Várkert Bazár, Budapest: Neptune Fountain hidden within Várkert Bazár in Budapest Blue and turquoise mosaic niche with seashell water basin |
+Várkert Bazár, Budapest: Triton Fountain hidden within Várkert Bazár in Budapest Pebble-dash grotto style niche with statue of sea messenger Triton |

 A view of Buda Castle perched above Buda Hill comes into focus from the walls along Várkert Bazár.
 The castle looks down on you like a proud grandparent watching children play in the yard.
 This vantage point gives you the full dramatic effect of the hill's elevation – the castle isn't just on a hill; it's on THE hill.